 General Loss Function for Knowledge Distillation

 The general loss function for knowledge distillation, often written as for simplicity, measures the discrepancy between a teacher and student model for a given input .
-The function is formally expressed as , where is the probability distribution of the pre-trained teacher model, and is the distribution of the student model with parameters .
+The function is formally expressed as , where is the probability distribution of the pre-trained teacher model, and is the probability distribution of the student model with parameters .
 The training objective is to minimize this loss, thereby teaching the student to replicate the teacher's behavior.

 0